KirilGeorgiev247/Design-patterns/Structural/Facade/README.md

 ### Facade ###

 **Provides a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use**
+Facade defines a higher - level interface that makes the subsystem easier to use**

 + makes strong coupling between interfaces weaker